 “Skin is damaged by oxygen free radicals that are formed when the skin comes in contact with sunlight, smoke, air pollution, poor diet, and other environmental aggressors.
 Antioxidants neutralize this oxidative stress.
 Vitamin C is a powerful antioxidant, providing photoprotection against environmental stress,” explains Dr. Sherry Ingraham.

 It’s not just a matter of eating more kiwis, oranges, broccoli, and peppers.
-They are all great sources of this vitamin, but to supercharge your skincare routine, the best way is to apply products especially formulated for your skin.
+They are all great sources of this vitamin, but to supercharge your skincare routine, the best way is to apply products specially formulated for your skin.
 Experts say it even boosts your SPF’s protection when you apply it before your sunscreen.

 For many years, different dermatologists have recommended the Skinceuticals C E Ferulic serum to me.
 Just 4-5 drops of this powerful antioxidant help neutralize free radicals, build collagen and provide protection against environmental aging.
 Whenever I am using it consistently, friends will notice how my skin looks more radiant, so I am a huge fan.